Oso Cloud Data Model

 • If you’re using attributes that have global meaning in your application, such as a superadmin flag or banned users, you should store facts such as is_superadmin or is_banned.

-You may want to send some authorization-relevant data to Oso Cloud with each authorization request, for instance, data that isn't stored in your application database.
-This is possible by using context facts, which exist only for the duration of a request.
+You may have data that isn't stored in your database, but still affects authorization.
+You can incorporate this data by using context facts, which exist only for the duration of a request.

 Situations where context facts make sense include: